 - Use N95 masks to keep particles out of the air you breathe.

 HOW TO STAY SAFE WHEN A WILDFIRE THREATENS

-- Know your community’s evacuation plans and find several ways to leave the area.
+- Know your community’s evacuation routes and find several ways to leave the area.
 Drive the evacuation routes while following the latest guidelines from the Centers for Disease Control and Prevention (CDC) and your state and local authorities to prevent the spread of COVID-19.
 Have a plan for pets and livestock.
 Remember that some shelters do not accept pets.

 - Designate a room that can be closed off from outside air.
 Close all doors and windows.
 Set up a portable air cleaner to keep indoor pollution levels low when smoky conditions exist.